enso-org/ide/docs/visualizations.md

   computes its new value, the visualization shows it in an understandable way to the user.
 Please note that a single node can be assigned with multiple visualizations at the same time.
-For example, a node might want to display a map of locations and their list at the same time next to each other.
+For example, a node might want to display a map of locations, and their list at the same time next to each other.

 - **Provide interactive way to generate new data**
   In a widget mode (described in detail later), visualizations provide users with an interactive GUI to define data.
-For example, a map visualization can both display locations, as wekk as allow the user to pick locations by cliking with a mouse.
+For example, a map visualization can both display locations, as well as allowing the user to pick locations by clicking with a mouse.
 Similarly, the histogram can both display a list of numbers, and can be manually draw with the mouse producing such a list.
 Several numbers can be visualized as a table of sliders, which can also be used to interactively